DtxdF/director/README.md

 **default**: `1800`.

 **description**: Timeout to avoid hangings caused by some operations such as the execution of Makejail or some custom commands in your Director file.
+Note that the timeout is not set when your UID is not zero, since there is no easy way for an unprivileged user to kill a privileged process, especially if `security.bsd.see_other_uids=0`.

 ## Environment